Homily for Our Lady Queen and Patroness of Nigeria29 Sep 2017, by Sermons in

 In our gospel reading this morning, the angel of the Lord appeared to Joseph in a dream and said to him, Get up, take the child and his mother with you, and escape into Egypt, and stay there until I tell you, because Herod intends to search for the child and do away with him.
 Joseph obeyed the word of God and took the child and his mother to Egypt for safety until God called them back.

-The holy family ran to Egypt for safety.
+The holy family escaped to Egypt.
 If the land of Egypt that was once a land of slavery for the people of Israel could become a land of safety for the child Jesus, then, there is hope for our land.
 Nigeria will be great again, our children will not surfer what we suffered.
 For God called Joseph and his family out of Egypt and said, those who wanted to kill the child are dead; they died even without a fight from the child.
 The Lord will fight for us.
 God fought because, Joseph obeyed the word of God.
 He obeyed when he was asked to move to Egypt, and returned when he was asked to do so.

 To be truly independent therefore is to be dependent on God and do what is right.
 As a country, we cannot claim to be independent unless we learn to depend on God and do what is right.
 The leaders must learn to lead with the fear of God in them, while you and I must play our part as good citizens.
 The agitation for secession and the call for restructuring of Nigeria are not the solution to our problem, but change of mentality.
 Our mentality must change, we must learn to begin to see ourselves as our brother’s keeper, to “belong to everybody and to no body.”
 Then, as recorded in our first reading this morning, the wolf shall be a guest of the lamb, and the leopard shall lie down with the kid; the calf and the young lion shall browse together, with a little child to guild hem.
 The cow and the bear shall be neighbours, together their young shall rest; the lion shall eat like ox. … There shall be no harm…